stenic/ledger/README.md

 ### GraphQL API

-Communication between any system is possible using the graphql API.
+Communication between any system is possible using the GraphQL API.
 This requires a TOKEN to be used, you can use an OIDC token or generate a long-lived token using the admin CLI.

 ```bash